-These new networks utilize a series of RTK base stations, commonly referred to as a CORS (Continuously Operating Reference Stations) network - configured as either a Single Base Solution or a Networked RTK Solution.
+These new cellular-based networks utilize a series of RTK base stations, commonly referred to as a CORS (Continuously Operating Reference Stations) network configured as either a Single Base Solution or a Networked RTK Solution.
 Depending on the configuration, accuracy is either a) a function of the distance the vehicle is from the base station being utilized (Single Base Solution), or b) sub-inch accurate anywhere in the network coverage area (Networked RTK Solution).
 Both types of networks use cellular communication technology to deliver the correction signal, rather than the 450 or 900 megahertz radio signals currently used by most RTK networks.

-It's kind of like checking your e-mail using your Blackberry device, but instead you're connecting your GPS receiver to a server to obtain your RTK signal.
+It's kind of like checking your e-mail using your Blackberry device, but instead you're connecting your GPS receiver to a server to obtain your RTK correction signal.
 Both use a cellular data connection and the Internet.

-These cellular-based services hold several advantages over current radio-based RTK systems.
-Most significantly, the cellular signals don't need the "line of sight" clarity required by radio-based RTK signals.
+These cellular-based services hold several advantages over the traditional radio-based RTK systems.
+Most significantly, the cellular signals don't need the "line of sight" clarity required by radiobased RTK signals.
 They're not as affected by natural obstructions such as trees and rolling terrain as are the radio-based signals.
+As with radio-based RTK systems, these cellular-based services are offered by a signal provider for an annual subscription fee.